 Kasheli Rock Carvings

 Kasheli is home to one of the most remarkable prehistoric rock carvings in India.
-Locally known as katal shilpa (कातळशिल्प), these engravings are believed to be more than 12,000 years old and offer a rare window into the lives of the people who inhabited the Konkan coast in the Mesolithic age.
+Locally known as katal shilpa (कातळशिल्प), these engravings are believed to be more than 12,000 years old — a rare window into the lives of the people who inhabited the Konkan coast during the Mesolithic age.

 The giant elephant of Kasheli

-The most famous carving at Kasheli is a single colossal figure of an elephant, measuring approximately 18 metres long and 13 metres wide.
-It is regarded as the largest rock engraving in India and is one of the defining images of Konkan rock art.
+The most famous carving at Kasheli is a single colossal figure of an elephant, measuring approximately 18 metres (≈ 59 feet) long and 13 metres (≈ 43 feet) wide.
+It is regarded as the largest rock engraving in India and one of the defining images of Konkan rock art.

-The figure was created by incising, picking, carving and abrading the surface of the laterite plateau, a technique used at almost every petroglyph site in the region.
+The figure was created by incising, picking, carving and abrading the surface of the laterite plateau — the same technique used at nearly every petroglyph site in the region.

 What "katal shilpa" means

-In Marathi, katal refers to the hard, flat laterite rock that forms the local plateaus, and shilpa means carving or sculpture.
-The plateaus themselves are called sada in Marathi.
-The carvings were made by removing the outer crust of the laterite to expose the lighter stone underneath, producing high-contrast figures that are still clearly visible thousands of years later.
+The carvings were made by removing the outer crust of the laterite to expose the lighter stone underneath, producing high-contrast figures still clearly visible thousands of years later.

-- The Kasheli elephant is part of a wider group of over 1,500 petroglyphs spread across more than 70 sites in the Ratnagiri district.
+- The Kasheli elephant is part of a wider group of over 1,500 petroglyphs spread across more than 70 sites in the Ratnagiri district alone.

-- Together they provide rare evidence of continuous human settlement on the Konkan coast from the Mesolithic period through to the early historic era.
+- Together they offer rare evidence of continuous human settlement on the Konkan coast from the Mesolithic period through to the early historic era.

 Conservation and recognition

-In 2022 the Konkan petroglyphs were added to the UNESCO World Heritage Tentative List, recognising their global cultural significance and clearing the way for full World Heritage nomination in the future.
+In 2022 the Konkan petroglyphs were added to the UNESCO World Heritage Tentative List, recognising their global cultural significance and clearing the way for a future full World Heritage nomination.

 Visiting the site